jambethl/commit-block/README.md

 A. Ensure that the configured host has its top-level domain configured, i.e, `.com`, `.org`, etc. Check that the top-level domain of the site you're accessing matches the top-level domain configured in the application.
 Also make sure that the contribution goal has not been met yet, as that will unblock all configured hosts

+**Q. My contribution goal isn't accurate**

+A. Make sure to configure the GitHub username.
+Do this by pressing `c` and entering the username.
+If the name has been configured correctly, but the goal is showing `0/n`, verify whether the GitHub token you have configured in the `.env` file is still valid.
+An expired token will not return correct results.

 ## Contributing
 There are many ways to contribute to this repository, including opening issues, raising PRs, and suggesting features.